How to choose the right shoes for the Marathon des Sables

 Be far the brightest option that I looked at, Raidlight are another long-term producer of ultradistance gear so I’d expect their trainers to be similarly well orientated for the Marathon des Sables.

-Want to see how my MdS went?
-Check out the video!
+Want to see how the MdS went?
+Check out the full movie: